marxin/texi2rst-generated/sphinx/gccint/registers-and-memory.rst

   ``scratch`` is usually present inside a ``clobber`` operation (see :ref:`side-effects`).

-  .. index:: cc0

-  .. index:: condition code register

-``(cc0)``
-  This refers to the machine's condition code register.
-It has no operands and may not have a machine mode.
-There are two ways to use it:

-  * To stand for a complete set of condition code flags.
-This is best on most machines, where each comparison sets the entire series of flags.

-    With this technique, ``(cc0)`` may be validly used in only two
-    contexts: as the destination of an assignment (in test and compare instructions) and in comparison operators comparing against zero (``const_int`` with value zero; that is to say, ``const0_rtx``).

-  * To stand for a single flag that is the result of a single condition.
-    This is useful on machines that have only a single flag bit, and in which comparison instructions must specify the condition to test.

-    With this technique, ``(cc0)`` may be validly used in only two
-    contexts: as the destination of an assignment (in test and compare instructions) where the source is a comparison operator, and as the first operand of ``if_then_else`` (in a conditional branch).

-  .. index:: cc0_rtx

-  There is only one expression object of code ``cc0``; it is the value of the variable ``cc0_rtx``.
-Any attempt to create an expression of code ``cc0`` will return ``cc0_rtx``.

-  Instructions can set the condition code implicitly.
-On many machines, nearly all instructions set the condition code based on the value that they compute or store.
-It is not necessary to record these actions explicitly in the RTL because the machine description includes a prescription for recognizing the instructions that do so (by means of the macro ``NOTICE_UPDATE_CC``).
-See :ref:`condition-code`.
-Only instructions whose sole purpose is to set the condition code, and instructions that use the condition code, need mention ``(cc0)``.

-  On some machines, the condition code register is given a register number and a ``reg`` is used instead of ``(cc0)``.
-This is usually the preferable approach if only a small subset of instructions modify the condition code.
+  On some machines, the condition code register is given a register number and a ``reg`` is used.
   Other machines store condition codes in general registers; in such cases a pseudo register should be used.

   Some machines, such as the SPARC and RS/6000, have two sets of arithmetic instructions, one that sets and one that does not set the condition code.
-This is best handled by normally generating the instruction that does not set the condition code, and making a pattern that both performs the arithmetic and sets the condition code register (which would not be ``(cc0)`` in this case).
+This is best handled by normally generating the instruction that does not set the condition code, and making a pattern that both performs the arithmetic and sets the condition code register.
   For examples, search for :samp:`addcc` and :samp:`andcc` in sparc.md.

   .. index:: pc